chloelavrat/TorchCrepe/README.md

 For a detailed documentation of the PyTorch CREPE implementation, including the API and usage guidelines, please refer to [this link].

+## Train

+The model is still in my training queue so only the 'tiny' version of **Crepe** has been trained yet.

 ## Datasets

 [MIR-1K](http://mirlab.org/dataset/public/MIR-1K.zip)